lawrenceyoon/MERN-Emaily/README.md

 2. heroku logs -> see any errors, heroku open -> opens app to see changes

 ### `Using App`
+*PLEASE DON'T PAY MONEY!!!
+This app is solely for testing and learning purposes!
+To add credits, please use any email, for card write 4242 4242 4242 4242, expiration date can be anything past our date today, security code can be any 3 digit number! -Thanks

 This app was created while following Stephen Grider's Udemy tutorial while applying own personal touches here and there.
 <br><br>
 Login through Google OAuth, go through the flow, and once logged in, you can add credits to send 1 batch email to as many recipients as you want!
 If you aren't logged in, you aren't able to send an email with a error response in console.
 Click the + button to get started with your email, review it by clicking next, and send survey!
 View the survey wherever you have sent it (in recipients list).